Pine Manor College

 3. Students must complete their programs within a time frame no longer than 150% of the published length of the educational program.

 132 credits are needed to graduate.
 150% of 132 = 198 credits.
-English as a Second Language (ESL) courses are exempt from this requirement.
 Students who cannot complete their program within this time frame are no longer eligible to receive financial aid.

 Financial Aid Warning/Suspension: